peschkaj/dotfiles/README.md

 ln -s ~/.insync/Pictures Pictures
 ```

+Substitute "Dropbox" above if you're not an `insync`/Google Drive user.

 ## Graphics

 ### NVidia Graphics Driver PPAs

 Check NVidia to see what the most recent driver is and install that.

-Can also run `apt search --names-only nvidia` and scan the list.

-As of 2016-08-17, the current nvidia driver is `nvidia-370`.
+You can also run `apt search --names-only nvidia` and scan the list.
+As of 2017-03-20, the current nvidia driver is `nvidia-378`.

+### bumblebee configuration (optional)

+**N.B** This is only necessary if you have a laptop with Optimus (a discrete graphics card _and_ integrated graphics card).
+If you don't, skip it.

 This should install bumblebee and friends, but if it doesn't: